GSAPP-CDP/Smorgasbord/src/content/modules/21-parametric-visualization-with-grasshopper/21-1_tabular-data.md

 Click "OK" and Grasshopper will export a series of frames you can compile in Photoshop or After Effects.

 ![interactive graph](images/1-19-gh-animation.gif)

+# Further Experimentation

+Now that we've graphed a dataset, here are some things to try on your own:
+- Incorporate another parameter from the dataset into the current graph
+- Graph another dataset from NYC Open Data
+- Create an animated graph in three dimensions